ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-6. What are some popular algorithms used as base models in stacking ensembles?
+Q. What are some popular algorithms used as base models in stacking ensembles?

 <details><summary><b>Answer</b></summary>